 "An explosion on a newly colonized planetoid, Morehouse Five, causes it to move from its orbit.
 It is destined to pass so closely to the sun that no one on the planetoid can remain alive.
 Commander Buzz Corry and Cadet Happy face great peril in their attempt to save a space prospector and his granddaughter from the threatened planetoid."

-It all came down to this: on this day in 1959, the BBC aired the sixth (and final) installment of Quatermass and the Pit.
+On this day in 1959 (in the United Kingdom), the BBC aired the sixth (and final) installment of Quatermass and the Pit.
 It was called "Hob," and here's the plot summary as detailed by IMDB.com:

 "Chaos reigns in the pit and the long-dormant Martian inheritance begins to assert itself in many people in the area - including Quatermass himself - driving them to a new racial purge, The capsule breaks open and an energy form rises up over London.
 Roney finds he is immune and strives to defeat it."